-[Section 152X inserted by No. 56 of 2010 s.
+[Section 152X inserted: No. 56 of 2010 s.
 26.]

 Part 6 — Enforcement

 153. Authorised officers etc., functions and reports of

 (1) An inspector, or a person authorised by the Director under section 15, may examine, and shall report on, any matter affecting the administration of this Act upon which the Director requires a report and, in particular —